 Episodic anxiety is a part of life.
-Anxiety disorders often involve repeated periods of unexpected feelings of intense fear, anxiety or panic that reaches a highest level within minutes can be also referred as panic attack.
-Though, people with anxiety disorders habitually have intense, persistent and excessive fear about routine situations.
+Anxiety disorders often involve repeated periods of unexpected feelings of intense fear, anxiety, or panic that reach the highest level within minutes.
+People with anxiety disorders habitually have intense, persistent, and excessive fears about routine situations.
 Anxiety can be helpful in some situations.
-It can alert you to hazards and helps you to get ready for panicking situation and pay attention.
+It can alert you to hazards and helps you to get ready for the situation and pay attention.

 What are the types of anxiety?

-There are many types of anxiety disorders based on the circumstances, some of the major types of anxiety include the following:
+There are several types of anxiety disorders based on the circumstances.
+Some of the major types of anxiety disorders include:

 Generalized Anxiety Disorder:

-Generalized anxiety disorder is characterized by continuous and extreme level of worry that affects your daily activities.
-This constant worry and stress may be associated with physical symptoms, like fatigue, restlessness, concentration difficulty, muscle stiffness or sleeping problems.
-Usually the worries emphasize on everyday things such as job related stuff, family matters and chores etc.
+Generalized Anxiety Disorder is characterized by a continuous and extreme level of worry that affects your daily activities.
+This constant worry and stress may be associated with physical symptoms, like fatigue, restlessness, concentration difficulty, muscle stiffness, or sleeping problems.
+Usually the worries emphasize on everyday things such as work, family matters, chores, etc.

-It involves recurrent periods of impulsive feelings of extreme anxiety and fear that reach a peak within minutes.
-During an attack several of the symptoms that occur in combination include Palpitations (i.e. irregular heart rhythms), trembling of limbs, faintness, sweating and shortness of breath etc. Panic disorder involves a combination of both physical and mental distress.
+This involves recurrent periods of impulsive feelings of extreme anxiety and fear that reach a peak within minutes.
+During an attack, several of the symptoms that occur in combination include palpitations (i.e. irregular heart rhythms), trembling of limbs, faintness, sweating and shortness of breath etc. Panic Disorder involves a combination of both physical and mental distress.

 Separation anxiety disorder is characterized by the state of being in an excessively fearful or anxious situation about separation from those with whom you are attached.
-Symptoms of separation anxiety often develop in childhood, but persist though adulthood, symptoms include nightmares of being abandoned, or being left behind from the crowd.
+Symptoms of separation anxiety often develop in childhood, but can persist through adulthood.
+Anxiety Disorder symptoms include nightmares of being abandoned, or being left behind from the crowd.

-A phobia is an excessive and undying fear of a specific situation, activity or object that is usually not dangerous.
-You might be aware of the fact that your fear is unnecessary, but are not able to control it.
+A phobia is an excessive and undying fear of a specific situation, activity, or object that is usually not dangerous.
+You might be aware of the fact that your fear is irrational, but you are not able to control it.
 Examples include hydrophobia (fear of water), metathesiophobia (fear of change) and heamophobia (fear of blood) etc.

-It is a type of anxiety disorder in which you fear and often avoid places or situations that might cause you to panic and make you feel stuck, abandoned or ashamed.
-Examples include the fear of using public transportation, being in enclosed places and fear of being in highly crowded areas etc.
+This type of anxiety disorder is when you fear and often avoid places or situations that might cause you to panic and make you feel stuck, abandoned, or ashamed.
+Examples include the fear of using public transportation, being in enclosed places, and fear of leaving your home.

 What are the causes of anxiety?

-The intrinsic causes of anxiety disorders aren’t fully understood yet.
+The intrinsic causes of anxiety disorders are not fully understood.
 Life experiences such as stressful events seem to cause anxiety disorders in people who are already predisposed to anxiety.
 Hereditary characters also can be a cause.

 Factors such as, environmental conditions, family environment, brain biology and chemistry, stress and your environment are also observed to play a major role.
 Commonly seen examples are: